 The best place to keep your e-scooter is inside the home, where it is out of view and behind locked doors.

 Compact and foldable electric scooters are especially popular with those planning to store their scooter inside, as they can be easily and discreetly tucked away in a corner.
-If you're looking for an e-scooter you can keep indoors, be sure to look out for the folding mechanism feature – our list of great commuter e-scooters exclusively features folding options.
+If you're looking for an e-scooter you can keep indoors, be sure to look out for the folding mechanism feature – our list of e-scooters exclusively features folding options.

 Keeping your e-scooter in your garage